Work furlough inmate flees furlough housing

-State sheriffs and Honolulu police are asking for the public’s help in locating Justin Rose, who fled from Laumaka Work Furlough Center this afternoon.
+State sheriffs and Honolulu police are asking for the public’s help in locating Justin Rose, who fled from Laumaka Work Furlough Center Monday afternoon.

 An alert was issued after Rose, 33, fled furlough housing around 12:30 p.m. after staff summoned him.
 He is described as being 5-feet-10-inches tall and about 300 pounds and having brown eyes and brown hair.
 He has a tattoo across his neck that says “Candace.”